parmes/parmes/solfec/user/simulation.rst

   * data -- data passed to the callback function

-  * callback -- callback function of form: value = callback (data), where for the returned value equal zero Solfec run is stopped
+  * callback -- callback function of form: value = callback (data), where for the returned value equal zero Solfec run is stopped.
+    See also: :ref:`REGISTER_CALLBACK <solfec-command-REGISTER_CALLBACK>`.

 .. topic:: WARNINGS (state)